Connect with us

 In what appears to be a reward for great workmanship, the company was on January 25 awarded a Sh2.3 billion tender to undertake phase two of the project – running from Prestige Plaza to Dagoretti Corner.

 The project is expected to commence by April, with a construction timeline of two years.
-The scope of work will involve construction of four vehicle lanes and a service lane on each side of the road comprising cycling paths and pedestrian walkways.
+The scope of work will involve the construction of four vehicle lanes and a service lane on each side of the road comprising cycling paths and pedestrian walkways.

 Both phase one and two of the project have been financed through a grant from the government of Japan.